 For work on the 4M band I use a home-made half wave vertical dipole mounted at about 5M above the ground.

 On 2M and 70cm SSB I use a dual band Yagi antenna designed by DK7ZB (5 elements on 2M and 8 elements on 70cm) mounted horizontally above a lightweight rotator at about 8M above ground level.
-I also use a Diamond X-50 high gain dual band colinear antenna mounted 5M above ground level for local chatting on FM.
+I also have a Diamond X-50 high gain dual band colinear antenna mounted 5M above ground level for local chatting on FM.

 The feeder I use for the 2M / 70cm beam and the Sharmon X-50 colinear is Westflex 103, 50 Ohm coaxial cable.
 To feed the 4M dipole, 6M Sirio Tornado, and the 40M doublet, I use RG58C/U Mil. spec 50 Ohm coaxial cable.